cf-platform-eng/pivotalcf-industry-day/docs/prereqs.md

 ## What to bring
  - Bring a mac or linux laptop (Linux VM on a windows machine is okay)
- - HDMI adapter, if needed
+ - HDMI adapter, if needed to connect to a projector
  - Thumb drive
  - A logo for your tile (in png or jpeg at 256x256)